ksator/EVPN_DCI_automation/README.md

 For a DCI demo using EVPN-VXLAN.
 With network devices running Junos accross 2 differents DC.

 The setup is already up and running.
-This automation content is not used to build the setup.
+So this automation content is not used to build the setup.
 This automation content is used to update the existing setup adding/removing/replacing/auditing vlans to the DCI configuration.

+Additionally, this repo covers how to generate YAML variables (ready to be consumed by Jinja and Ansible) from a CSV file (source-controlled) using Python.
+It has also a Python script to locate a mac address (i.e that connects to all the devices to provide the interfaces associated with a learned MAC addresses).
+This script uses the Ansible inventory file to get the list of devices ip address.

 ### Topology: